 Peak Climbing in Nepal is climbing Himalayan peaks which are below 7000 miters.
 Among them, some are technical climbing peaks and some are suitable for beginners.
 There are more than 10 Himalayan peaks which are listed as climbing peak in Nepal.
-Most of the peaks are in Everest region, secondly at Annapurna and Langtang region too.
-The peaks which are allowed to climb from the government have to obtain climbing permit from Nepal Mountaineering Association.
+Most of the peaks are in the Everest region, secondly at Annapurna and Langtang region too.
+The peaks which are allowed to climb from the government have to obtain a climbing permit from Nepal Mountaineering Association.

 View of Island peak Summit.
 Picture By Gopal Thapa